-Shiny surfaces must be avoided, especially on floors.
-Tiling in a satin or matt finish reduces glare that can confuse residents with visual impairments.
+Shiny and glossy surfaces must be avoided, especially on floors.
+Tiling in a satin or matt finish reduces glare that can confuse residents with visual impairment.
 Borders on flooring should also be avoided to prevent those with visual impairment or with dementia from seeing the change in colour within the border as a step or a barrier and either preventing them from walking across or causing a fall.

-Interior timberwork painted with satinwood as opposed to gloss will reduce glare.
+Interior timberwork painted with satin wood as opposed to gloss will reduce glare.